Call 561-272-0800

 Trauma-Related Disorders

-Trauma-related disorders can debilitatingly affect individuals who have experienced a traumatic event.
-The most well-known of these disorders is Post-Traumatic Stress Disorder (PTSD), which can develop after witnessing or experiencing a life-threatening event.
-Individuals with PTSD may experience flashbacks, nightmares, and intrusive thoughts related to the trauma.
-They may also have difficulty sleeping, struggle with concentration, and feel detached from others.
-Acute Stress Disorder (ASD) is similar to PTSD but can occur immediately after the traumatic event and typically lasts for a shorter period of time.
-Secondhand trauma is another type of trauma-related disorder that can develop in individuals repeatedly exposed to traumatic events, such as first responders or military personnel.
-Finally, trauma-related disorders can also lead to substance abuse as individuals self-medicate to cope with their symptoms.
+Trauma-related disorders severely affect individuals who have experienced traumatic events.
+The most recognized disorder is Post-Traumatic Stress Disorder (PTSD), which develops after life-threatening experiences.
+Individuals with PTSD experience symptoms such as flashbacks, nightmares, and intrusive thoughts related to their trauma.
+These individuals also face difficulties sleeping, concentrating, and feeling emotionally connected to others.
+Acute Stress Disorder (ASD) occurs in individuals immediately after trauma and lasts for a shorter duration than PTSD.
+Secondhand trauma affects individuals repeatedly exposed to traumatic events, such as first responders and military personnel.
+These trauma-related disorders can lead individuals to self-medicate with substances to cope with their symptoms.

 3 Co-Occurring Disorders that Affect Addiction